Greenville Drinking Water Quality

 0 ppb

-Greenville lead levels are well within safe limits.
+Greenville lead levels are well below the EPA action level.

 Regular testing is still recommended, as lead can enter water through household plumbing.